 5] Using Share charm

 Windows 8.1 also adds the ability to take a screenshot from the Share charm.
 But this is useful, only if you want to share with someone.
 It will not directly save the screenshot in any folder.

 Open the Charms bar and click on Share.
-You will the option to share the screenshot to some of your Windows Store apps which support this feature.
+You will have the option to share the screenshot to some of your Windows Store apps which support this feature.
 If you need to mail the screenshot, you can select Mail, for instance.

 Clicking on the app will take a screenshot of the desktop or the active app.

 6] Using third-party freeware

 Apart from letting you take a desktop screenshot on Windows, these free software offer many more options and feature.

 Go here if you need to find out how to take screenshots of Logon Screen & Lock Screen in Windows.
 See how to add a Device frame to a screenshot.